DanielDamMx/evaluation-guide/content/evaluation-guide/app-capabilities/ux-multi-channel-apps.md

 Mendix provides a single development paradigm for building multi-channel apps.
 You can build simple responsive user experiences to complete offline mobile apps with client-side logic and data synchronization as well as everything in between.

-Both business and IT developers can create multi-chanel apps through Mendix's visual drag-and-drop development environment using a single model base and skillset to serve multiple use cases, including mBaaS.
+Both business and IT developers can create multi-channel apps through Mendix's visual drag-and-drop development environment using a single model base and skillset to serve multiple use cases, including mBaaS (mobile-Back-end-as-a-Service).
 Consolidating skills, reducing complexity, and accelerating business value with Mendix will help you to meet the demands of today’s highly mobile workforce.

 For more information, see [How Does Mendix Support Multi-Channel Applications?](front-end#support-multi-channel).